-The moment you receive a diagnosis of RA, you are no longer the person you were.
-Now you go through life with a chronic illness that requires medication, coddling and juggling a host of challenges.
-Living with RA forces you to reevaluate your life, both physically and emotionally and that can be a good thing.
+The moment you receive a diagnosis of rheumatoid arthritis, you are no longer the person you were.
+You are faced with going through life with a chronic illness that requires medication and the juggling of a host of challenges.
+Living with RA can force you to reevaluate your life, both physically and emotionally.

-In 2004, I had a huge flare that took away most of my life.
-After I started the Biologics, I gradually regained strength, but never enough to go back to a regular job.
+In 2004, I had a huge flare that took over my life.
+After I started biologics treatment, I gradually regained strength, but never enough to go back to a regular job.
 Having received the gift of getting my life back, I decided to honor this gift by following the dream I had put aside.
-After a few years, I started working for HealthCentral, and just this week, my first book was released.
-Without the debilitating flare that made it impossible for me to work, I would probably have spent the rest of my life wishing I could become a writer.
+After a few years, I started writing for HealthCentral, and then my first book was released.
+Without that debilitating flare that made it impossible for me to work in a regular job, I would have probably spent the rest of my life wishing I could become a writer.
 RA gave me the opportunity to live my dream.

-Be Kind to Yourself
+Be kind to yourself

 Even when medications work, you often have to remember to pace yourself to avoid breakthrough pain and flares.
 If the meds don't work quite as well, managing your energy becomes a vital part of every day.
 Most of the people I know who don't have RA live in a state of permanent stress.
 They check their work e-mail before they go to bed, commit to too many obligations and spend their weekends running full-out.
 When you have RA, your body lets you know how much you need to rest and it becomes impossible to burn the candle at both ends.
 You need to be kind to yourself to prevent flares.
 This gives you the opportunity to create more balance in your life, to set boundaries about when it's reasonable to read work e-mail, to get comfortable with a slightly messy house, and to spend more time with your family.